Henry E. Hale

-Political regimes, ethnic politics, federalism, democratization, political parties, politics of Eurasia (especially Russia, Ukraine, Central Asia)
+Political regimes, ethnic politics, federalism, democratization, political parties, politics of post-Soviet countries

-He has spent extensive time conducting field research in post-Soviet Eurasia, including in both Russia and Ukraine in 2014.
-His work has won two prizes from the American Political Science Association and he was awarded a Fulbright Scholarship for his research in Russia in2007-2008.
+He has spent extensive time conducting field research in post-Soviet Eurasia and is currently working on public opinion dynamics, identity politics, and political system changes in Russia and Ukraine.
+His work has won two prizes from the American Political Science Association and he was awarded a Fulbright Scholarship for his research in Russia in 2007-2008.